wadchathuranga/wadchathuranga/README.md

 #### I'm a Developer and Video Editor

 - 🌱 I’m currently studing at Sabaragamuwa University of Sri Lanka.
-- 🌱 I’m currently learning ReactJS and NodeJS
+- 🌱 I’m currently looking for a internship as a Software Engineer.

 <br />